Breakfast Club of Canada appeals to the generosity of Canadians to meet increasing demands and reach as many children as possible

-Boucherville, QUEBEC, Sept.
+BOUCHERVILLE, Quebec, Sept.
 01, 2021 (GLOBE NEWSWIRE) -- Breakfast Club of Canada kicks-off its Back-to-School campaign and is appealing to the generosity of its partners and Canadians everywhere to ensure it can continue to reach the considerable number of children that have benefitted from these programs over the past year.
-The Club currently supports over 490 programs and reaches 69,383 children each day in the province.
-This represents a 69% increase in attendance for breakfast programs in Quebec compared to the previous year.
+The Club currently supports over 3,183 programs in academic and community settings and reaches 490,974 children each day.
+This represents an increase in attendance between 5% and 100%, depending on the province, for breakfast programs in Canada compared to the previous year.
 Due to the pandemic, more children are at risk of going to school on an empty stomach, which is reflected in the increased program attendance.

 “While a return to a new normal is slowly approaching, the effects of the pandemic are still very present,” explained Tommy Kulczyk, General Manager of Breakfast Club of Canada.
 “We have seen an increase in attendance in programs across the country and we need to be able to continue to sustain the increasing demands.
 The Club’s objective is to reach more and more children each day and this crucial funding will help us move forward.”